Salim Boukhanchouche

-Salim Boukhanchouche (born 6 October 1991) is an Algerian professional footballer who plays as a defensive midfielder for USM Alger.
+Salim Boukhanchouche (born 6 October 1991) is an Algerian professional footballer who plays for CR Belouizdad.

 Career

 In November 2018, Boukhanchouche joined MO Béjaïa.
 At the end of April 2019, he got his contract terminated.

 In July 2019, he signed a contract with ES Sahel.

-On 31 January 2024, after terminating his contract with JS Kabylie, Boukhanchouche, who was also on the shelves of ES Sétif, has signed up for a period of two years with USM Alger.
+On 31 January 2024, after terminating his contract with JS Kabylie, Boukhanchouche has signed up for a period of two years with USM Alger.

+On 30 November 2025, he left USM Alger.

+On 10 December 2025, he joined CR Belouizdad.

 International career

 Boukhanchouche made his international debut for the Algeria A' team in a 2–1 2018 African Nations Championship qualification loss to Libya on 12 August 2017.